Hepatology Specialty Group Leads for CLRNs

 Monday, 15 August 2011 15:28

-The Comprehensive Clinical Research Network (CCRN) is made up of 25 Comprehensive Local Research Networks (CLRNs).
-Most of these CLRNs have nominated Local Leads for topic areas such as hepatology, as have the Devolved Nations.
-These Leads make up the membership of the 24 national Specialty Groups.
+The Clinical Research Network (CRN) is made up of 15 Local Clinical Research Networks (LCRNs) that cover the length and breadth of England.
+Each LCRN delivers research across 30 clinical specialties.
+Most of these LCRNs have nominated Local Leads for topic areas such as hepatology, as have the Devolved Nations.
+These Leads make up the membership of the various national Specialty Groups.
+More information can be found here.

 The Hepatology Specialty Group takes the lead on studies led by hepatologists, or where hepatologists have major input.
 The Hepatology Specialty Group works alongside the NIHR Cancer Research Network to support studies of cancers of the liver and biliary tract, and with the Surgery Specialty Group on studies of surgical interventions of the liver and biliary tract.